isomerpages/nlb-biblioasia/index.md

 ---
 layout: homepage
 title: NLB BiblioAsia
-description: BiblioAsia is a quarterly magazine produced by the National Library of Singapore
+description: "A.\tProduced by the National Library of Singapore, BiblioAsia is a quarterly publication that features the history, culture and heritage of Singapore within the larger Asian context. "
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""